Soccer in Ireland

 “Foreign Games” Ban

-While there is still competition for players between Soccer and Gealic Football, especially at junior level, its nothing like the animosity that existed in the past.
+While there is still competition for players between Soccer, Rugby and Gealic Football, especially at junior level, its nothing like the animosity that existed in the past.

-For many years the GAA, administrators of Gealic football, classified soccer as a ‘foreign game’ or a ‘garrison game’.
-This applied to any sport that was associated with the English occupation of Ireland and so included rugby, cricket and hockey also.
+For many years the GAA, administrators of Gealic football and hurling, classified soccer and Rugby as a ‘foreign games’ or ‘garrison games’.
+This applied to any sport that was associated with the English occupation of Ireland and so included cricket and hockey also.

-Members of the GAA, which includes all those who play Gaelic football, were not only forbidden to play soccer, even just at a casual local level, they were subject to expulsion if they attended a soccer match as a spectator.
+Members of the GAA, which included all those who played any of the games administered by the organisation, were not only forbidden to play soccer, even just at a casual or non competitive level, they were subject to permanent expulsion from the GAA for even attending a soccer match as a spectator.

 Popularity of English Soccer